 Keep Tabs on Your Financial Documents

 Monitoring your financial documents means knowing what goes in and out of your bank account.
 Noting times and dates on your bank statements can be useful as well.
-Adding dates you made payments or dates you requested a refund helps make you more aware of your financial status.
+For instance, adding dates you made payments or requested a refund ensures your money is accounted for and not frivolously spent.
 It also ensures that you are setting realistic financial goals for yourself and your future.

 Set Financial Goals, Track, and Budget